davidsharp/trijam-262/readme.md

 - mouse press rotates but also accelerates
 - reusable splash/game over with timed textboxes (based on scene children)
 - timer is score, possibly reward near misses
+- particles on death
+- stretch ship when accelerating

 Plan:
 - Hour 1: basic gameplay using godot logo as assets